MartinBradbury/walking-the-wainwrights/README.md

 ### Gallery

 The gallery section displays images uploaded by the site admin or the users.
-The images appear in cards with a priview of the image at the top of the card and the heading and comment below it.
+The images appear in cards with a preview of the image at the top of the card and the heading and comment below it.
 The cards also display when the image was posted and by who.
 The image cards are clickable to reveal more detail.
 On desktop the cards are displayed in pairs with a maximum of 4 per page.
-On mobile the images are displaye in a column with a max of 4 per page.
+On mobile the images are displayed in a column with a max of 4 per page.
 The page has pagination to navigate between the gallery pages.

 #### Image cards Desktop
 ![Image gallery desktop](/readme_imgs/gallery/galleryd.png)